-■Safety and health of employees at work are to be ensured as the top priority.
+Safety and health of employees at work are to be ensured as the top priority.

-Systems and procedures are to be in place and implemented to prevent, manage, track and report occupational injury and illness. including provisions to: a) encourage employee reporting; b) classify and record injury and illness cases; c) provide necessary medical treatment (employees' accident insurance is also included); d) investigate cases and implement corrective actions to eliminate their causes; and e) facilitate return of employees to work.
+Systems and procedures are to be in place and implemented to prevent, manage, track and report occupational injury and illness. including provisions to: a) encourage employee reporting; b) classify and record injury and illness cases; c) provide necessary medical treatment (employees' accident insurance is also included); d) investigate cases and implement corrective actions to eliminate their causes; e) facilitate return of employees to work; and f) allow employees to remove themselves from imminent harm.